ic-scm/bars-patcher/README.md

 # bars-patcher

+**There is now a new and improved version of this tool, the [automatic BARS patcher](https://github.com/ic-scm/automatic-bars-patcher).**

 Simple BARS file patcher for patching BWAV headers with a custom file header

 Compile with standard C++ compiler without any special flag